 Ask patients to provide feedback on your website.

 Give your patients a space to express their thoughts at their convenience.
 Include a form on your website for patients to fill out—which would include their email address and phone number—and add the info they provide to your database.
 You could also post signs throughout your office encouraging patients to visit your website to provide feedback about the care they received that day.

 Add cellphone number/email to check-in sheet.

 Most practices require patients to sign in whenever they come in for an appointment.
 Consider adding a column or two that asks for their email and cellphone number.
-At the top of the column you could include a note that says something like “Want to receive appointment reminders via text or email?” to reiterate the benefit patients will receive by providing this information.
+At the top of the column, you could include a note that says something like “Want to receive appointment reminders via text or email?” to reiterate the benefits patients will receive by providing this information.

 Offer patients an incentive to provide their email address & cellphone number.